-- One locking desk with three drawers or one desk with a three-drawer locking file cabinet for each employee office or cubicle; - One office desk chair on wheels for each desk provided; - One straight back office guest chair for each desk provided; - Four guest chairs, one coffee table and one end table for the reception area; - One conference table and chairs of sufficient quality and quantity as of Developer conference room; - Break and lunch room furniture including tables and chairs; and - File cabinets for storage rooms f) Premise wiring
+- One locking desk with three drawers or one desk with a three-drawer locking file cabinet for each employee office or cubicle; - One office desk chair on wheels for each desk provided; - One straight back office guest chair for each desk provided; - Reception desk and chair, four guest chairs, one coffee table and one end table for the reception area; - One conference table and chairs of sufficient quality and quantity as of Developer conference room; - Break and lunch room furniture including tables and chairs; and - File cabinets for storage rooms - Two full wall, magnetic whiteboards, one full wall pin board and one projection screen in each conference room - One whiteboard in each employee office minimum size 4 ft x 3 ft.

+f) Premise wiring

-• Developer shall provide and install the complete voice/data communications cabling system, which includes but is not limited to the EMT conduit, bridle rings, pull boxes, category 5e UTP cable, category 5e "RJ-45" UTP receptacles, category 3 "RJ-11" UTP receptacles, receptacle boxes, cover plates, and multimode fiber optic cable.
+- Developer shall provide and install the complete voice/data communications cabling system, which includes but is not limited to the EMT conduit, bridle rings, pull boxes, category 5e UTP cable, category 5e "RJ-45" UTP receptacles, category 3 "RJ-11" UTP receptacles, receptacle boxes, cover plates, and multimode fiber optic cable.
 All cable shall be routed, terminated, labeled and tested.
-Voice and data circuits shall be installed in conjunction with ISD and TxDOT Department of Information Resources staff.

-- Developer shall certify and state supplied components as functional before installation and will bear all responsibility for replacement of parts at work commencement - Developer shall prepare test plan and submit before installation, test installed system and supply test results, and will conform to all industry standard testing procedures - Developer shall terminate all category 5e UTP cable in 66M150 punch down blocks for voice cabling and shall terminate all category 5e UTP data cable in data patch panels within the wiring closet - Each drop will contain two data ports with RJ45 connectors and two voice ports with RJ11 connectors - Developer will provide all materials, as needed and required, to complete the installation of the cable plant which shall include all cable, connectors, patch panels, equipment rack(s), patch cables, face plates, punch down blocks, fiber optic cable and other miscellaneous materials
+Voice and data circuits shall be installed in conjunction with ISD and TxDOT Department of Information Resources staff. - Developer shall certify and state supplied components as functional before installation and will bear all responsibility for replacement of parts at work commencement - Developer shall prepare test plan and submit before installation, test installed system and supply test results, and will conform to all industry standard testing procedures - Developer shall terminate all category 5e UTP cable in 66M150 punch down blocks for voice cabling and shall terminate all category 5e UTP data cable in data patch panels within the wiring closet - Each drop will contain two data ports with RJ45 connectors and two voice ports with RJ11 connectors - Developer will provide all materials, as needed and required, to complete the installation of the cable plant which shall include all cable, connectors, patch panels, equipment rack(s), patch cables, face plates, punch down blocks, fiber optic cable and other miscellaneous materials replace it, and/or otherwise restore it to its original condition within five Business Days after the occurrence of such damage or loss.